Advice for teenagers and young adults with a food allergy

 Research shows that children and young people are at a higher risk of experiencing food allergy reactions.
 And while many are confident about managing their food allergy in general, they are less likely to tell a café or restaurant about their allergy, particularly if they have eaten a meal from the same place before.

-It’s because of this that our #SpeakUpForAllergies campaign aims to encourage young people to always speak to the restaurant about their food allergies, even if it's a meal they've had before.
+Always speak to the restaurant about your food allergies, even if it's a meal you've had before.
 Never assume a meal will be safe, as ingredients can change.

 Living with a food allergy

 For many, living away from home, can be the first time that you take full responsibility for managing a food allergy.